openedx/ecommerce/docs/additional_features/payment_processors.rst

 *********
 Apple Pay allows learners to checkout quickly without having to manually fill out the payment form.
-If you are not familiar with Apple Pay, please take a moment to read the following documents to understand the user flow and necessary configuration. **Apple Pay support is only available when using the CyberSource processor.**
+If you are not familiar with Apple Pay, please take a moment to read the following documents to understand the user flow and necessary configuration. **Apple Pay support is only available when using either the CyberSource or Stripe processors.**

 * `Apple Pay JS <https://developer.apple.com/documentation/applepayjs>`_
 * `CyberSource: Apple Pay Using  the Simple Order API <https://www.cybersource.com/developers/integration_methods/apple_pay/>`_
+* `Stripe: Apple Pay on web <https://stripe.com/apple-pay>`_

 Apple Pay is only available to learners using Safari on the following platforms: